About Iowa Caucus Consortium

 Technology Association of Iowa

-The Technology Association of Iowa (TAI) is a statewide, member-based organization uniting Iowa's technology community by connecting leaders, developing talent, driving public policy and fostering diversity and inclusion.
-TAI represents over 350 members in Iowa's $11 billion technology industry, which accounts for 8.8% of the state's GDP.
+The Technology Association of Iowa (TAI) is a statewide, member-based organization uniting Iowa's technology community and serving as Iowa’s statewide voice for technology.
+TAI represents over 350 members in Iowa's $10.4 billion technology industry, which accounts for over six percent of the state's GDP.
+TAI's members work together to support the industry and advance Iowa's reputation as a technology state.

 For information on obtaining your 2020 Iowa Caucus media credential, information on visiting Central Iowa and assistance with Greater Des Moines interviews, photos and b-roll, contact: Catch Des Moines